tbrown14611/Project_2/README.md

  - How closely correlated are exchange rates and GDP Growth for a country?

-###	Question 1:  Are the exchange rates for a Country a good predictor of annual GNP for that country?
+###	Question 1:  Are the exchange rates for a Country a good predictor of annual GDP Growth for that country?
 - R-squared is used as a measure of fit, or accuracy of the model, but what it actually tells you is about variance.
 - Our overall R-squared below indicates the Random Forest Regressor model is a good fit.
 - Training (R2) Score: 0.9764628099591433